gtrevorrow/policy-validation-action/README.md

 ### Creating a Release

 1. Ensure tests pass:
    ```bash
    npm test
    npm run test:cli
    ```

 2. Open a pull request from your feature branch into the `development` branch:
-   - This will trigger the workflow to bump the version to `v.*.*.*-devel` and publish a test package.
+   - This will trigger the workflow to publish a test package with the `beta` tag.
    - The pull request should be reviewed and approved by at least one other team member.
    - CI pipelines (e.g., GitHub Actions) should pass successfully.

 3. Open a pull request from `development` into `main`:
-   - The workflow will detect the `-devel` tag (e.g., `v1.0.0-devel`) and handle retagging and publishing automatically.
+   - The workflow will handle version bumping, tagging, and publishing automatically.
    - The pull request should be reviewed and approved by at least one other team member.
    - CI pipelines (e.g., GitHub Actions) should pass successfully.

 4. Merge the pull request into `main`:
    - This will trigger the workflow to:
-     - Retag the `-devel` tag to a production tag (e.g., `v1.0.0`).
+     - Bump the version and create a Git tag.
      - Publish the production package to NPM.
      - Create a GitHub release.

 5. Verify the release:
    - Check the NPM registry for the production package.
    - Check the GitHub repository for the release.

+### Summary of Branching Strategy
+- **Feature Branches**: For new features or bug fixes (`feature/<feature-name>`).
+- **Development Branch**: For integrating and testing features before production.
+- **Main Branch**: For production-ready code and releases.

 ## License